usgs/wdfn-blog/content/checkstatus.md

 # Key USGS Products

-Explore & Download users gravitate toward tools they can use to explore our data.
+Check Status users gravitate toward tools they can use to explore our data.
 Key USGS products used by these users include:

 -   [National Water